 A degree in accounting from Concordia University, Nebraska gives you the education to succeed in just about any aspect of the business world.
-Here, you get the foundation you need to become a certified public accountant, work for government institutions or become a partner in a private accounting firm.
-Pursue a career in finance or corporate management accounting, become an entrepreneur or find any number of other careers in accounting to ignite your passion for business.
+Here, you get the foundation you need to become a certified public accountant, work for government institutions or in a private accounting firm, pursue a career in finance or corporate management accounting or become an entrepreneur.

 Without my quality education and professors who pushed me to see all the opportunities in accounting, I would not be where I am today.
 The accounting program at Concordia opened so many avenues to pursue and grow in my professional career.